Chinnor: Schools

 By 1803 Chinnor had a school of industry that taught lace-making and sewing.
 In 1815 there were three schools teaching girls to make lace, which became an important local industry (see above).
 There were four schools for boys but there was no Church of England school until the 1850s.

 In 1848 Magdalen College, Oxford voted to fund a Church of England school.
 St Andrew's Church of England Primary School was designed by G.E.
 Street and building began in 1857.
 Magdalen College provided further funds in 1859 and the landlord of the Crown Inn also gave funds.
 The school at last opened in 1860.
 In 1892 it was enlarged, again at Magdalen College's expense.
-It became a voluntary controlled school in 1948 and taught children of all ages until a secondary modern school was opened at Thame.
-Chinnor now also has a community primary school, Mill Lane Community Primary School, that was built in 1974.
+It became a voluntary controlled school in 1948 and taught children of all ages until a secondary modern school was opened at Thame in 1959.
+The closure of schools at Sydenham (1948) and Kingston Blount (1956) expanded the school again - these pupils were bussed in, as were pupils from Henton and Emmington.
+The primary school moved to a two-building site with outdoor swimming pool - now Chinnor Community Pool - in Station Road, built in 1967-68 and formally completed in 1970, when the old school building at the junction of Oakley Road and Station Road was closed and later converted to housing.
+The site underwent significant renovation and expansion in 1979-80.
+Chinnor now also has a community primary school, Mill Lane Community Primary School, which was built in 1974.
 St Andrew's and Mill Lane Community Primary School are feeder schools to Lord Williams's School in Thame or Icknield Community College in Watlington.